2021 Selection Criteria and Submission Instructions

 Submission packets for the Excellence in Evaluation Award must include the following:

 - A completed Excellence in Evaluation submission form.
-A PDF version of the 2020 submission form available here.
+A PDF version of the 2021 submission form is available here.
 Contact Brenda Erickson to request the submission form in MsWord format.

 - Attachment A – An organization chart that generally represents the four-year award period; a table that shows the number of program evaluator or performance auditor FTEs by their relevant position in the organization; and the office's total annual expenditures, by year, for the award period.